mohitdungrani/PAN-Card-OCR/README.md

   => git clone https://github.com/kriyeng/darknet/<br /><br />

  2) Set up Darknet Folder<br />
-  After cloning Darknet you need to insert pan.py, config.py and utils foldern in darknet folder.<br /><br />
+  After cloning Darknet you need to insert pan.py, config.py and utils folder in darknet folder.<br /><br />

  3) Set up for GPU<br />
-  Tarining data set using darknet is very time consuming to boost up training you need to use GPU, to set up GPU for Training you need to change setting in makefile change below things:<br />
+  Training a data set using darknet is very time consuming, to boost up training you need to use GPU, to set up GPU for Training you need to change setting in makefile change below things:<br />
    GPU = 1<br />
    OPENCV = 1<br />